tscreven/Glucose_Time_Uniqueness/README.md

 ## Downloading and Processing Data
 ### If CGM Data is from Dexcom Clarity:</br>
-As of June, 2025, the export file formats from Dexcom Clarity match what the files below are expecting.
+As of July, 2025, the export file formats from Dexcom Clarity match what the files below are expecting.
 However, if the format changes and it is no longer compatible, follow the instructions in [If CGM Data is not from Dexcom Clarity](#if-cgm-data-is-not-from-dexcom-clarity).</br>
 * On the Dexcom Clarity website (clarity.dexcom.com), download the data into